Does the medium make the message?

 The Early Irish Manuscripts Project

 Four early Irish manuscripts in the collection of the Library at Trinity College Dublin – the Book of Dimma, the Book of Mulling, the Garland of Howth and the Codex usserianus Primus – have been analysed, conserved and digitized as part of a year-long collaborative project supported by the Bank of America Merrill Lynch Art Conservation Project.
 The online exhibition featuring images, narrative and videos is available here.
-Project leaders: Susie Bioletti (Library’s Keeper of Preservation and Conservation) and Rachel Moss (History of Art)
+Project leaders: Susie Bioletti (Library’s Keeper of Preservation and Conservation) and Rachel Moss (History of Art).
+The textual transcription of the manuscripts is carried out by Elena Spangenberg Yanes (Classics), coordinated by Anna Chahoud (Classics) and Hugh Houghton (Birmingham), and hosted on the Insular Gospel portal.

 The Censorship of British Theatre (1737-1843)